MileHacker Logo

 Registration Tips

-A Chinese person phone number is typically needed for registration.
+A Chinese person phone number is commonly necessary for registration.
 Link WeChat Pay or Alipay.

 Rental Choices

 Car rental for independent driving is not feasible for most foreign visitors in Jinan.
-However, other rental options like bicycles are common and useful for checking out the surroundings.
+However, other rental possibilities such as bicycles are usual and useful for checking out the surroundings.

 Car Rental & Driving